liferay/liferay-docs/discover/portal/articles/14-liferay-utility-applications/05-knowledge-base.markdown

 ![Figure 14.27: You can create and modify a knowledge base article's content using the WYSIWYG editor.](../../images/kb-admin-new-article.png)

-In addition to entering an article's title and creating its content, you can add attachments, tags, specify related assets, and set permissions.
+In addition to entering an article's title and creating its content, you can add attachments, add tags, specify related assets, and set permissions.
 By default, view permission is granted to the guest role, meaning anyone can view your article.
 After you're done using the editor, you can save the article as a draft and continue working on it later, or you can submit it for publication.
 Your